Western grotto salamander

 The western grotto salamander (Eurycea spelaea), also called the Ozark blind salamander and previously known as just the grotto salamander, is a species of salamander in the family Plethodontidae.
 It is endemic to the United States.

 Its natural habitats are freshwater springs, inland karsts, and caves.
-It is not currently threatened, but vulnerable to changes in groundwater quality and reduction in bat population.
+It is not currently threatened, but is sensitive to changes in groundwater quality, flooding, and reduction in bat population.

 Taxonomy

 The grotto salamander was discovered in 1891 on the Ozark Plateau, and described by Leonhard Hess Stejneger in 1892.
-It is now considered a member of the genus Eurycea, but was originally described as Typhlotriton speleus.
+It is now considered a member of the genus Eurycea, but was originally described as Typhlotriton spelaeus.

 Previously, it was thought to have occurred throughout the Ozark Plateau, but during the mid-20th century, two other species were described from populations formerly assigned to E. spelaea: the northern grotto salamander (E. nerea) of the Salem Plateau and adjacent West Springfield Plateau, and the southern grotto salamander (E. braggi) of the East Springfield Plateau.
 These species were later lumped in with E. spelaea.
 However, a 2017 study found all three to be phylogenetically distinct from one another and have deep divergence times dating back to the Late Miocene; E. spelaea is thought to be the sister species to the clade comprising E. nerea and E. braggi.
-All three grotto salamanders are thought to descend from a ancestral surface-dwelling form.
+All three grotto salamanders are thought to descend from an ancestral surface-dwelling form.

 Distribution and habitat

 This species inhabits the karst regions beneath the West Springfield Plateau of the Ozark Mountains of extreme northwestern Arkansas, extreme southeastern Kansas, southwestern Missouri, and northeastern Oklahoma.

-As larvae the western grotto salamander lives in springs and streams near cave entrances.
+Their eggs are often attached to rocks in or near water.
+As larvae, the western grotto salamander lives in springs and streams near cave entrances.
 As adults, They migrate deep into the caves themselves and live out their lives underground.
 They prefer waters between 5.5 and 16.5 °C, and feed on small, cave-dwelling invertebrates such as Gammarus, though they are also known to eat guano as well.